mapworksio/mapworks-mouseover-zoomto-angular-example/README.md

 ## Webapp initiated *Zoom to feature*

-This example webapp performs the following:
+This part of the the example webapp performs the following:

 1. Random selection of a map feature from within the OSM *Populated Places* layer.